-- Metrics to optimize your work.
-Incorporate analytics that allow you to do your current job but armed with data.
-Metrics such as search terms, view counts, and click paths should help you prioritize efforts and drive changes.
+- Metrics to optimize your work – Incorporate analytics that allow you to do your current job, but armed with data.
+Search terms, view counts, and click paths are some metrics that can help you prioritize efforts and drive changes.

-Over time as you use data to optimize your work, you’ll see that reflected when you measure the impact of your effort, which will continue to feed your optimization strategy.
+Over time, as you use data to optimize your work, you’ll see that reflected when you measure the impact of your effort.
+This will continue to feed your optimization strategy.

 Your analytics efforts will enable continual improvement to achieve desired outcomes, which align with your main business objectives.
+For example, maybe you are interested in behavioral and search analytics.
 When you prioritize what you measure in the strategies outlined above, make sure the focus is to find actionable insights that can directly improve your conversions and desired outcomes.
 You’re essentially working towards a data-driven system with your content as the mechanism to achieve company goals.